 Logistics Management B.Sc. - International Semesters

-The BSc programme in Logistics Management provides a broad range of competencies preparing graduates to work in a wide range of business sectors.
+The BSc programme in Logistics Management provides a broad range of competencies that prepare graduates for careers in a wide range of business sectors.
 The Department of Management and Communication established its current BSc programme in 2011 with a standard study period of seven semesters (210 ECTS).
 The consecutive MSc degree programme in Supply Chain Management (90 ECTS) began in 2013.
-Currently, nearly 500 students are enrolled in both programmes.
+Nearly 500 students are currently enrolled in both programmes.
 Potential employers are from diverse sectors such as manufacturing and trade, consulting, logistics service providers and IT companies.

 Focus & Content

 A BSc degree in Logistics Management prepares graduates for responsibilities in the logistical planning, design, control and monitoring of the entire supply chain and the relevant information flow from supplier to customer.
 This primarily includes optimising the logistics chain using information technology support.
 With this in mind, the degree programme focuses on logistics, business management and information technology with a special emphasis on practical applications.
-Besides classes and tutorials, the programme contains integrated components such as case studies, logistics business games, project work, field trips, factory tours and talks given by professionals in industry.
+Besides modules and tutorials, the programme contains integrated components such as case studies, logistics business games, project work, field trips, factory tours and talks given by professionals in the relevant industries.
 In this type of learning environment, students not only receive a sound theoretical understanding of the subject, but also learn practical applications that support the transfer of learning to future work environments.
-Further, courses provide students with the basis for learning important communication and teamwork skills.
+In addition, courses provide students with the basis for learning important communication and teamwork skills.

-The BSc Logistics Management degree begins in October each year and comprises a standard period of seven semesters, or three and a half years.
+The BSc Logistics Management degree begins in October each year and takes three and a half years (seven semesters) to complete.
 The academic year is divided into two semesters: an autumn semester, which runs from October to February and a spring semester from March to July.
 The majority of compulsory modules are taught in German.
-In addition, some compulsory courses and several very popular optional modules are offered in English.
-Furthermore, some courses are often taught by guest lecturers, who normally work as project managers at well-known companies and also by lecturers from partner universities.
+In addition, some compulsory courses and several very popular compulsory elective modules are offered in English.
+Furthermore, some courses are often taught by guest lecturers who normally work as project managers at well-known companies and also by lecturers from partner universities.
 Students complete an internship abroad at the end of their third year.
 This allows them to improve their practical skills and foreign language skills as well as gain valuable experience in working in an international business environment.